Brańsk: World War II

-On September 1, 1939, Germany attacked Poland and started World War II.
+On 1 September 1939 Germany attacked Poland and started World War II.
 Within days of the war's beginning, Brańsk suffered German bombardment.
-On September 17, 1939, the Soviet Union attacked Poland from the east, and in partnership with Nazi Germany, partitioned Poland under the terms of the Nazi-Soviet Non-Aggression Pact of August 23.
+On 17 September 1939 the Soviet Union attacked Poland from the east, and in partnership with Nazi Germany, partitioned Poland under the terms of the Nazi-Soviet Non-Aggression Pact of August 23.
 Brańsk along with all areas of Poland east of the Bug River was then occupied by the Soviet Union.
 All Polish and Jewish businesses of substance were confiscated by the Communist State.
 Several Poles from Brańsk were murdered by the Russians in the large Katyn massacre in 1940.
 The Soviets remained in control of Brańsk until June 1941 when the Germans invaded their erstwhile Soviet allies.

 The German Army occupied the town and ordered the Jewish community to build a ghetto surrounded by barbed wire, to which the Jewish population (some 65% of the town) was confined.
-On November 8, 1942, the Jews of Brańsk were ordered to report to the town center, forced to march to the nearby town of Bielsk, and then transported by train to Treblinka.
+On 8 November 1942 the Jews of Brańsk were ordered to report to the town center, forced to march to the nearby town of Bielsk, and then transported by train to Treblinka.
 Within weeks, the vast majority were murdered by gassing at the Treblinka extermination camp.
 Several local Jews were hidden and rescued by Poles (including the local parish priest) in Brańsk and nearby villages.
 Some hiding places in nearby villages were discovered by the Germans, who then murdered captured Jews.
 Their Polish rescuers were either also murdered or managed to hide from the Germans until the end of the German occupation.

-On August 1, 1944, the town was captured by Soviet forces.
-On August 4, 1944, the Russians arrested 12 officers of the Polish underground Home Army in Brańsk, after they were deceitfully gathered for a supposed formal meeting with the command of the Soviet 65th Army.
+On 1 August 1944 the town was captured by Soviet forces.
+On 4 August 1944 the Russians arrested 12 officers of the Polish underground Home Army in Brańsk, after they were deceitfully gathered for a supposed formal meeting with the command of the Soviet 65th Army.
 The town was soon restored to Poland.

+In 1996, a PBS Frontline documentary titled Shtetl was released that documented the history of Brańsk's Jewish population before, during, and after Holocaust.

 Demographics

 Population

-According to the 1921 census, the village was inhabited by 3.739 people, among whom 1.474 were Roman Catholic, 100 Orthodox, and 2.165 Mosaic.
-At the same time, 1.530 inhabitants declared Polish nationality, 32 Belarusian, 2.165 Jewish and 12 Russian.
+According to the 1921 census, the town was inhabited by 3,739 people, among whom 1,474 were Roman Catholic, 100 Orthodox, and 2,165 Jewish.
+At the same time, 1,530 inhabitants declared Polish nationality, 2,165 Jewish, 32 Belarusian and 12 Russian.
 There were 493 residential buildings in the village.

 Detailed data as of 30 June 2021: